Enums¶

 }

-The simplest way to create enum in hiku from a list of strings:
+The simplest way to create enum in hiku is from a list of strings:

 from hiku.enum import Enum